 No list of PR-related infographics is complete without a reference to Brian Solis’ Conversation Prism (the graphic next to the first paragraph), so let’s start there.
 You’ve probably seen this one a hundred times by now, but it’s worth mentioning because it illustrates the true power and viral nature of infographics (it was also a pioneering move when it came out – infographics weren’t as common as far as viral content goes).
 Oh, and this infographic makes money.
 Get yours here.

 What a great way to illustrate the results of a survey.
 Sure, you could package all your stats in a text-heavy white paper or a fancy-dancy PowerPoint preso, but why not just take the best stuff and make it pretty?
 Here’s a great example from WalkerSands Communications – they repackaged PR Newswire stats from a study:

 A Process Is Better Illustrated With a Picture

-You could tell people about your processes, or make them read a ton of content, or you could show them with a picture.
+You could tell people about your processes, make them read a ton of content, or you could show them a picture.
 People visualize things differently.
 Communicating visually ensures you deliver your message precisely how you intended.
 This is a great example of one from Pace Communications.
 I also really like the fact that Pace offers an embed code for the graphic on this site (making it easy for people to share the graphic).